ConnorAU/A3GunGame/README.md

 - [RHS](https://steamcommunity.com/workshop/filedetails/?id=843770737) (AFRF, GREF, SAF & USAF)

 If you choose to host a version of the mission using any of the mods above, all players & the server are **required** to have the selected mods enabled.

-You can find mission files for all maps on [steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1631909821) or the [releases](https://github.com/ConnorAU/A3GunGame/releases) page.

 ## How to enable mods
 Enable map mods by hosting the mission pbo for the modded map you wish to play.